 Recipe: Simple Chat (Preset + Base Handle)

-Simple Chat is intentionally small: it does not introduce extra steps.
-Instead, it provides a recipe handle that sets model/system defaults and can be composed into richer flows.
-You use it when you want a clean baseline: quick assistants, prototypes, or a stable fallback before you add RAG or tools.
+Simple Chat is a compact recipe for straight‑line chat.
+It wires your system prompt and model choice into a preset handle and keeps the flow itself very small.
+You reach for it when you want a clean baseline: quick assistants, prototypes, or a stable fallback before you bring in RAG or tools.

-If you want a full agentic loop, see Agent.
-If you want RAG + chat, see RAG.
+For a full agentic loop, see Agent.
+For RAG plus chat, see RAG.

 import { fromAiSdkModel } from "@geekist/llm-core/adapters";